History of Grand Central Terminal: Structure

 The terminal consisted of a three-story head house as well as a train shed to the north and east of the head house.
 The head house was an L-shaped structure with a short leg running east–west on 42nd Street and a long leg running north–south on Vanderbilt Avenue.
 It contained passenger service areas at ground level and railroad offices on the upper levels.
 The train shed was a generally cylindrical-shaped glass structure about 530 ft long by 200 ft wide, with a height of 100 ft at the crown.
 The train shed's roof was composed of thirty-two trusses that arched above the platforms.
 There were three waiting rooms, one for each of the three railroads, and a metal-and-glass screen with metal doors closed off the north end of the station.
 The structure measured 695 ft along Vanderbilt Avenue and 530 ft along 42nd Street.
 It was considered the largest railroad station in the world, with 12 tracks that could accommodate 150 train cars at once.
 It also had the largest interior space in North America.
-The storage yard stretched north to 58th Street.
-Because of the complexity of the switches in the yard, New York Central employed several shunting locomotives to shunt empty passenger cars to and from the storage sidings.
+The storage yard stretched north to 58th Street, and the New York Central employed several switchers to shunt empty passenger cars to and from the storage sidings.

 Grand Central Depot contained three innovative features of note: high-level platforms, level with train cars' floors; a balloon roof for the train shed, enabling a clear span over the tracks; and inspectors who allowed only ticketed passengers on the platforms.
 There were four restaurants, a billiards room, stores, and a police station.
 Its design was similar to that of other major railroad stations, such as St Pancras station in London and Gare du Nord and Gare de Lyon in Paris.
 In particular, Snook took inspiration for the train shed's roof from St Pancras and London's Crystal Palace, as well as from the Louvre museum in Paris.